GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

   The GCP PBMM Landing Zone architecture provides an automated and pluggable framework to help secure enterprise workloads using a governance model for services and cost distribution.

   The network zoning architecture is implemented via virtual SDN (software defined networking) in GCP via the [Andromeda framework](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-how-andromeda-2-2-enables-high-throughput-vms).
 Physical and virtual zoning between the different network zones is the responsibility of GCP.
-The physical networking and hosting infrastructure within and between the two canadian regions is the responsiblitiy of GCP as per [PE-3](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-security-controls.md#3830pe-3physical-access-control)
+The physical networking and hosting infrastructure within and between the two canadian regions is the responsibility of GCP as per [PE-3](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-security-controls.md#3830pe-3physical-access-control)

   This PBMM architecture supports all the common network level security controls that would be expected within a zoned network around routing, firewall rules and access control.
 The GCP PBMM Landing Zone will support the ITSG-22 Baseline Security Requirements for Network Security Controls.
 Information flow is controlled between each network segment/zone via VPC networks, VPC Service Controls, Shared VPCs or VPC Peering for network connections.
 The network design currently includes a PAZ/Perimeter public access zone/VPC, a management zone on the perimeter, an internal production zone in either shared VPC for PaaS workloads or Peered VPC for IaaS workloads.
 As part of the PAZ/Perimeter zone we deploy a Fortigate cluster between a front facing L7 public load balancer and an internal L7 private load balancer.
 All messaging traverses the PAZ where the Fortigate cluster packet inspects ingress and egress traffic.
 GCP deploys Cloud Armor in front of the PAZ zone for additional default protection in the form of ML based L7 DDoS attack mitigation, OWASP top 10, LB attacks and Bot management via reCAPTCHA